Last Updated on April 23, 2021

-A recent article—one of many in the COVID-19 era—commented on drinking in isolation1.
-Stuck at home, many people are filling the time with alcohol.
-But ever since the pandemic has caused self-confinement, what is a person supposed to do?
+Since the beginning of the COVID-19 era, we’ve heard warnings about the perils of drinking in isolation1.
+And it’s true that, stuck at home, many people have been filling their time with alcohol.
+But through all the pandemic-related self-confinement, what is a person supposed to do?
 Never drink again?
 Does having a few cocktails by yourself make you an alcoholic?
 Why do we drink alone?
 And above all, what should we do about it?
-We’re going to try to address these issues in this article.

 Drinking As a Social Habit

 For many people, getting together for a drink is a way of convening, of celebrating, of catching up with friends and colleagues.
 On a normal weekday, millions of people mark the end of the day by patronizing a local watering hole.
-But now that bars and restaurants are closed due to COVID-19, some people have transferred that after-work libation to home.
-Sometimes the desire to drink outweighs social factors.
+But with bars and restaurants restricted or closed for the past year due to COVID-19, some people have transferred that after-work libation to home.
+Sometimes, the desire to drink outweighs social factors.

 Why Do We Drink Alone?